perplexing714/video-game-data/README.md

 pick a genre, shows games with the highest reviews

 page 4
-maybe a recommendation thing by picking genres
+maybe a recommendation thing by picking genres and consoles